Suburban Airport: Facilities and aircraft

-Suburban Airport covers an area of 52 acre which contains one paved runway (3/21) measuring 2324 × 40 ft.
+Suburban Airport covered an area of 52 acre which contains one paved runway (3/21) measuring 2324 × 40 ft.

 A combination of grass, paved-pad, ramp, owner-maintained fabric hangars, and steel hangars were available for aircraft to base from.
 The airport hosted homebuilt experimental aircraft, and had been the primary construction site of several aircraft.

 History

-Suburban airport was on ground once owned by the Snowden Family.
+Suburban Airport was on ground once owned by the Snowden Family.
 The family manor "Birmingham" was built in 1690, and sat adjacent to the runway on what is now the northbound lanes of the Baltimore–Washington Parkway.
 The Snowden family cemetery sits just to the east of the runway.
 This historic location was the home of the first Iron production in Maryland, Patuxent Iron Works.
 Just to the west of the airport is a later Snowden family manor, Montpelier.

 Suburban Airport opened in March 1960 as a family-run airport and fixed-base operation.
 The first manager was Morgan Stern.
 The first aircraft flown into the field was an Erco Ercoupe.
 By 1963, the operations building and maintenance hangar were complete and there were 33 aircraft based on the field.

 The airport hosted meetings of the Experimental Aircraft Association and aviation-oriented youth education programs such as Young Eagles flights.

 The airport had been a Piper Aircraft dealer.

 In 2001, Suburban Airport was closed for operations by the September 11 attacks.
 Aircraft had limited access to leave, then eventually arrivals and departures were granted under the flight rules of the Washington Air Defense Identification Zone.

-Suburban airport was most recently owned by W18 LLC, an entity co-located with Bay Area Land Development and Polm Housing.
+Suburban Airport was most recently owned by W18 LLC, an entity co-located with Bay Area Land Development and Polm Housing.
 The airport property is in a region affected by Base Realignment and Closure and gambling legislation at the nearby Laurel Park Racecourse.
 In 2004, Polm attempted to increase the zoning of the airport property from 21 allowable housing units to 641 units for a Workforce housing development called Riverwood.
-Polm publicly announced plans prior to the hearing to expand Suburban airport to support 300 aircraft, 100 hangars, helicopter charters, and operate a flight school if the increased zoning failed.
+Polm publicly announced plans prior to the hearing to expand Suburban Airport to support 300 aircraft, 100 hangars, helicopter charters, and operate a flight school if the increased zoning failed.
 250 people attended the zoning hearing where the Riverwood zoning attempt did not pass.
 The same hearing passed zoning changes for Polm's Fieldstone development on the same road.
 In 2009, Polm offered to build a 715-seat privately run school if Riverwood zoning was approved.